igorski/zJS-lib/README.md

 zjslib is written for node.js projects and uses CommonJS to resolve its dependencies.
 You can use a tool like Browserify to build the code for use in a webbrowser.

+## installation

+You can get zjslib via NPM:

+    npm install zjslib

 ## DOM

 Provides utilities for working with DOM contents, e.g. calculate positions, dimensions, etc.